FeatureBaseDB/DoctorGPT/README.md

 ## Running the Project
 There is already one document in the `documents` directory.
 If you want to index another document, place the PDF in this directory before starting indexing.

-Before running any of these steps on Windows, you will need to run the following in a Powershell window:
+Before running any of these steps on Windows, you will need to run something like the following in a Powershell window (replace the front part of the path to your poppler install path):

 ```
 $env:Path = "C:\Users\kord\Desktop\poppler-23.05.0\Library\bin;" + $env:Path